kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Going forward, Facebook is clear about its plans to continue to invest heavily, as we know from their announcements.
 Therefore, we should not be expecting any dramatic free cash flow increases.

-Facebook's own **guidance about 2021 capital expenditures from its annual report is that they will invest between $21bn and 23bn**.
+Facebook's own **guidance about 2021 capital expenditures from its annual report is that they will invest between $21bn and $23bn**.
 This should be driven by data center capacity, servers, network infrastructure, and office facilities.

 ![Facebook's cash flow statement as waterfall chart 2020](/assets/images/facebook_cash_flow_statement_waterfall_chart.png)

-**After deduction of capital expenditures, we arrive at 23.6bn of free cash flow.** Let's now focus on only the most important items in the cash flow statement and see how Facebook used $23.6bn of free cash flow it generated in 2020:
+**After deduction of capital expenditures, we arrive at $23.6bn of free cash flow.** Let's now focus on only the most important items in the cash flow statement and see how Facebook used $23.6bn of free cash flow it generated in 2020:

 - **Facebook bought $6.4bn of equity investments.** Most of it ($5.8bn) was the purchase of **9.99% stake in Jio Platform Limited**.
-This company brought fast and cheap internet to hundreds o millions of Indians and is currently the top mobile data provider in India.
+This company brought fast and cheap internet to hundreds of millions of Indians and is currently the top mobile data provider in India.

     There are plans for cooperation between Facebook and Jio on e-commerce offers for Indian small businesses, but currently, not too many details about this cooperation were made publicly available.
 Facebook was no the only big tech investor in Jio, though.
 Google purchased a stake too.

-- **Facebook returned $6.3bn cashback to its investors through buying back their own stocks.** This is not a particularly big number and is just enough to offset 6.5bn of stock-based compensation that would otherwise have a diluting effect on current shareholders.
+- **Facebook returned $6.3bn cashback to its investors through buying back their own stocks.** This is not a particularly big number and is just enough to offset $6.5bn of stock-based compensation that would otherwise have a diluting effect on current shareholders.
 - Apart from some other smaller items, the rest of the free cash flow was used to **increase Facebook cash pile to $62bn.**

-## ⚖️ **Breakdown and Analysis of Facebook’s Balance Sheet**
+## ⚖️ Breakdown and Analysis of Facebook’s Balance Sheet

 Although Facebook might look like a service provider that is asset light, just a quick look at its balance will show that it is not only about software and services but also about a lot of infrastructure since Facebook uses its own data centers.
 One data center cost billions of dollars to build and equip and Facebook at the end of 2020 had 17 of them worldwide.

 Facebook also heavily invested in fiber optic routes to move data traffic between its data centers, including both undersea cables and land routes.

 **Facebook balance sheet increased by $26bn to $159bn in 2020.
-The main changes in assets were a $10.3bn increase in property and equipment, a $7.1bn increase in Facebook's "cash pile," and also $6.1 increase in equity investment.**
+The main changes in assets were a $10.3bn increase in property and equipment, a $7.1bn increase in Facebook's "cash pile," and also $6.1 increase in equity investments.**

 An increase of $10.3bn of property and equipment was driven by purchases of buildings and investment in networking equipment.
 Buildings included both data centers also increase in office space.